savonet/book/technology.md

 ### Equalization

 The final thing you want to do is to give your radio an appreciable and recognizable sound.
-This can be achieved by applying a series of sound effects.
+This can be achieved by applying a series of sound effects such as a

 - _compressor_: gives a more uniform sound by amplifying quiet sounds,
 - _equalizer_: gives a signature to your radio by amplifying differently